alexnardini/FLAM3_for_SideFX_Houdini/README.md

 The main benefits of being inside Houdini are numerous.
 Consider the options available to you while animating those flames with Houdini's procedural approach and toolsets.
 Additionally, the Python HOM libraries for Houdini can be used to build a pipeline around this tool.

-Karma and the built-in Nvidia Optix denoiser make a fantastic combination for rendering fractal flame images.
+Karma and the built-in Nvidia Optix denoiser make a fantastic combination for rendering fractal Flame images.

 As far as I know, there are no switch/case constructors or other types of pointer functions in the CVEX language.
 I connected hundreds of "if"/"else if" statements to arrive at the chosen variation.
 Despite my best efforts to partition them, this section ended up becoming somewhat of a bottleneck for the entire implementation.